Back to the Good Grub Guide

 296 Windsor Street, Richmond — (02) 4578 1525

 Fully licensed pizza and pasta place.
 Very big servings and not fazed by what you’re wearing.

 Good grub, if a little pricey.
 Allegedly home to the world’s best mushroom sauce with the Sunday roast.
-The outback bakery is meant to be pretty good.
+Nice spot to sit outside with a beer on a warm evening.